jeffreykegler/old_kollos/notes/misc/constant_space.md

 * we want to be able to create trees from both suffix and prefix, and to combine these trees.

+Every context-free grammar has a context-free "suffix grammar" -- a grammar, whose language is the set of suffixes of the first language.
+That is, let `g1` be the grammar for language `L1`, where `g1` is a context-free grammar.
+(In parsing theory, "language" is an fancy term for a set of strings.)
+Let `suffixes(L1)` be the set of strings, all of which are suffixes of `L1`.
+`L1` will be a subset of `suffixes(L1)`.
+Then there is a context-free grammar `g2`, whose language is `suffixes(L1)`.

+## Nucleobases, nucleosides and nucleotides

+The mechanism used for spliting and rejoining grammars to a certain degree resembles that for replication of DNA -- enough so that some borrowed terminology might help appeal to the intuition.

+A DNA molecule consists of two "strands", which are joined by "nucleobase pairs".
+DNA uses
+the matching of these nucleobase pairs for transcription and replication.
+The biochemical details are not important for our purposes, and our analogy will be a loose one in any case.
+But the following may serve as background:
+In DNA, a nucleobase is one of the familiar cytosine (C), guanine (G), adenine (A) and thymine (T).
+In DNA, each nucleobase molecule is attached to a sugar to form a nucleoside,
+Each nucleoside, in turn, attached to phosphate group (or, depending on the text, one or more phosphate groups) to form a nucleotide.

+For our purpose, we'll follow the analogy very loosely, and actually distort the meaning of "nucleoside" somewhat.
+What we'll take out of this is

+* that the *nucleobases* are
+   where the two "strands" directly touch;

+* as we follow
+   the sequence nucleobase, nucleoside and nucleotide, we encounter "stuff" which is further away from where the two "strands" touch;

+* nucleotides are a larger group, which include nucleosides and nucleobases.

+As a mnemonic, note that "base",
+"side" and "tide" are in alphabetical order.

+## Creating the transcription grammar

-In order to accomplish our purposes, we need to define a "split grammar".
+In order to accomplish our purposes, we define a "transcription grammar".
 Let our original grammar be `g1`.
 Ignore, for the moment, the two issues of nullable symbols, and of empty rules.
-We need to define, for every rule in `g1`, two 'split rules', a `left rule` and a `right rule`.
+We need to define, for every rule in `g1`, two 'nucleotide rules', a `left nucleotide` and a `right nucleotide`.

 First, we'll need some new symbols.
 For every non-terminal, we will want a left and a right version.
+We will call the right and left variants that we create for the transcription grammar, "nucleoside symbols", or just nucleosides.
-For example, for the symbol `A`, we want two new symbols, `A-L` and `A-R`.
+For example, for the symbol `A`, we want two nucleoside symbols, `A-L` and `A-R`.

-We will also defined a new set of "connector symbols", whose purpose will be to tell us how to reconnect split rules.
+We will also defined a new set of "nucleobase symbols", whose purpose will be to tell us where two parses should "touch".
+Nucleobase symbols,
+like nucleoside symbols,
-Connector symbols will be defined in right-left pairs.
+will be defined in right-left pairs.
+Nuclebase symbols
-The pairs of connector symbols will have the form `c42R`, and `c421L`;
+have the form `b42R`,
+and `b421L`;
-where the initial `c` means "connector";
+where the initial `b` means "base";
-`R` and `L` indicate, respectively, the right and left member of the pair;
+`R` and `L` indicate, respectively, the right and left member of the base pair;
-and `42` represents some arbitrary number, chosen to make sure that the pair is unique.
+and `42` represents some arbitrary number, chosen to make sure that every base pair is unique.
+(DNA manages with 4 base pairs, but the typical grammar will need many more.)
-Every split rule must use a unique pair of connector symbols.
+Every pair of nucleotide rules must have a unique pair of nucleobase symbols.

+We will call the original grammar, before it has transcription rules and symbols added to it, the "pre-transcription grammar".
+Similarly,
+its rules are pre-transcription rules and its symbols are pre-transcription symbols.

-Let a `g1` rule be
+Let one of `g1`'s pre-transcription rules be
 ```
      X ::= A B C
 ```
 The six pairs of
-"split rules" that we will need are
+"nucleotide rules" that we will need are
 ```
     1: X-L ::= c1L            X-R ::= c1R A B C
     2: X-L ::= A-L c2L        X-R ::= c2R A-R B C